theolivenbaum/resin/README.md

 Levenshtein Trie scan implemented [here](https://github.com/kreeben/resin/blob/master/Resin/Trie.cs#L55), inspired by [this paper](http://julesjacobs.github.io/2015/06/17/disqus-levenshtein-simple-and-fast.html).

 TODO: override default similarity in query: `label:starr~0.8`.

-####Data availability
-Today, each write session creates a new, automic index.
-When refreshing the index reader, new indices are merged with earlier generations and then made searchable as if they were one index.

-TODO: handle deletes, optimization, transactions, immediate writes (for when used as a document db: you need to know that thing you PUT will be there the next time you ask for it, not eventually, immediately!)

 ####Multi-index searching
 Handle queries that span two or more indices.